 Finding the right place to host your website is serious business.
 You want to make sure it’s backed up, updated regularly and secure – not to mention high up-time (we’re talking like 99.7%).
-Below is a quick list of hosting “must-haves” for wordpress websites.
+Let’s get started.

-Types of Hosting
+Types of WordPress Hosting

 There are two primary types of website hosting: self-managed and fully-managed hosting.
 We’ll explore both options below so you can figure out which type best fits your needs.